fujidaiti/exprollable_page_view/package/README.md

 #### Overshoot effect

 If `ExprollablePageController.overshootEffect` is enabled, the upper segment of the current page will slightly exceed the top of the viewport when it goes fullscreen.
 To be precise, this means that the viewport offset will take a negative value when the viewport fraction is 1.0.
 This trick creates a dynamic visual effect when the page goes fullscreen.
-The figure below is a demonstration of how the overshoot effect affects (disabled in the left, enabled in the right).
+The figures below are a demonstration of how the overshoot effect affects (disabled in the left, enabled in the right).

 ![overshoot-disabled](https://user-images.githubusercontent.com/68946713/231827343-155a750d-b21f-4a96-b81a-74c8873c46cb.gif) ![overshoot-enabled](https://user-images.githubusercontent.com/68946713/231827364-40843efc-5a91-49ff-ab74-c9af1e4b0c62.gif)